Teskedsgubben/MiroSimulint/README.md

 _Launchers.py_ defines your Launcher in the same way as above.
 To try different designs, you can define several Launchers here and choose which one to try out in the _Main.py:_ file.

+_CustomComponents.py_ is where you can define your custom components that you either have imported from an object file (.obj) or agreed to create from component template function, like MC0XX.
+You do not have to use this file if you do not feel the need to.

-_test\_main.py_ is a copy of the _Main.py_ file and will run the program as well.
+There is also a _test\_main.py_ file which is a copy of the _Main.py_ file and will run the program as well.
 It shows some other tricks you can use for testing and camera controls.
 You can also use this file to try stuff out without having to change the Main file.

 Your Lander and Launcher are both built as MiroModules using MiroComponents.
 This means that you add the components you need, rotate them properly and then assemble them into a complete module.
 The order here is important, as connecting components 1 and 2 will move component 2 so that the connection points match.
 If you connect first and rotate the object after, things are going to get messy.
 However, that doesn't mean you shouldn't try it :bowtie:.